 Shares of ABC Ltd. are currently priced at $100.

 Mr. X, an investor, is expecting an upward movement over the next three months in the price of ABC to at least $140.
 However, in his view, the upward movement is based on events that are uncertain.
 If he waits for the events to happen, the market will factor that into the price and his opportunity will vanish.
-And, if he buys the shares at $100 today, he runs the risk of a potential loss if events, as expected, do not materialize and the stock price falls.
+And, if he buys the shares at $100 today, he runs the risk of a potential loss if expected events do not materialize and the stock price falls.

 PQR Securities, a brokerage firm, is offering 3-month options for a strike price of $110 at a fee (premium) of $5.
 This means they are willing to sell shares of ABC for $110 for the next 3 months to investors willing to pay them an upfront fee of $5.